ukantjadia/ukantjadia.github.io/content/project/devops-journy/index.md

 ---
 title: A Beginner's Guide to DevOps with Terraform and GitHub
-subtitle: Learn how to set up a CI/CD pipeline using GitHub Actions and Terraform
+# subtitle: Learn how to set up a CI/CD pipeline using GitHub Actions and Terraform
 summary: This post introduces the foundational concepts of DevOps and provides hands-on experience using GitHub and Terraform to build a CI/CD pipeline.
-# description: A practical walkthrough for beginners to understand DevOps workflows using Terraform and GitHub Actions.
-# slug: beginner-devops-terraform-github
-# authors:
-#   - Ukant Jadia

-draft: false
-date: 2024-12-30T14:15:59+05:30
-lastmod:

-featured: true
-projects: []

-# Show this page in the Featured widget?
-featured: false

-image:
-  caption: '**Ukant Jadia** (image.png)'
-  focal_point: ''
-  placement: 2
-  preview_only: false

-categories:
-  - DevOps
-  - Version Control System-VCS

 tags:
   - DevOps